This course will prepare you to teach National Curriculum science specialising in biology at KS3 and KS4 (11-16) with a post-16 enhancement.

 Throughout the course, you’ll develop and consolidate your understanding of what constitutes effective teaching.

-There are sessions that are particularly important for biology teachers: teaching ethics, teaching evolution and handling controversial issues such as intelligent design and teaching reproduction.
+There are sessions that are particularly important for biology teachers: key practical techniques such as microbiology and dissection, teaching ethics, teaching evolution and handling controversial issues such as intelligent design and teaching reproduction.

 This course is worth 60 Masters-level credits, which you can put towards a Masters degree through Accreditation of Prior Credited Learning (APCL).